coralogix/cloudformation-coralogix-aws/opentelemetry/ecs-ec2/README.md

         CoralogixRegion=<coralogix-region>
 ```

+Note that these are just examples of how this could be deployed.
+You can also deploy this template using the AWS Console or any Cloudformation management tools.

 ### Open Telemetry Configuration

 The Open Telemetry configuration is embedded in this cloudformation template by default, however, you do have the option of specifying your own configuration using the `OtelConfig` parameter.
 The configuration must be base64 encoded.